marknovak/TaxonBodyMassML/documentation/CONTRIBUTING.md

 ## CI/CD

 Link to pipeline definitions, list mandatory jobs, how to view logs/re-run jobs, and what must pass before merge/release.

+Located in ./github/workflows and triggers after every push or PR to the main branch

 ## Security & Secrets